mampianina-andrianaivo/ipodsync/README.md

 # ipodsync
-Sync your playlists the lazy way.
+✨ Sync your playlists the lazy way.
 For people who don't care about arranging tracks and just want their music on their iPod, now.
+✨ Read this readme first please

 # 🎧 iPod LazySync OS